VinFG1/VinFG1/README.md

 **I'm a programmer, I mostly make things in C#**

-I'm currently learning about and working on a bunch of things, from game dev to web dev.
+I'm currently learning about a bunch of things, like:
+- ASP.NET and Blazor
+- SASS
+- Game development in C#

+Things I've learned about so far:
+- C# and .NET
+- HTML/CSS
+- Cloud infrastructure (including AWS, GCP, Azure, and OCI)
+- Static website design and deployment
+- Game development (primarily in Java)

 If you want to contact me, my info is on my [website](https://vinfg1.com)